ctdk/knife-goiardi-event-log/README.md

 ## Installation

-The best way to install this plugin is with gem (once it's on rubygems):
+The best way to install this plugin is with gem:

     $ gem install knife-goiardi-event-log